Frequently Asked Questions

 Reserve Officer Training Corps (ROTC) Units

 Students who are actively participating in Junior ROTC may be able to obtain a nomination from their unit, GA-052.
 Contact Colonel Butler for application information and deadlines.
-Click here for the powerpoint brief on the USAFA application process.
+Click here for the PowerPoint brief on the USAFA application process.

 -